Scott Brady (actor): Career

 In 1961, he played the roles of John Keller in "We're Holding Your Son" on General Electric Theater and Ernie Taggart in "Voyage into Fear" on Checkmate.
 In 1962, Brady was cast in the lead guest role as reporter/commentator Floyd Gibbons in "The Floyd Gibbons Story" of The Untouchables.
 The next year, he portrayed Bill Floyd in the episode "Run for Doom" of The Alfred Hitchcock Hour.
 In 1967, Brady guest-starred on Judd, for the Defense.

 During the mid-1960s, Brady starred in several of A.C.
 Lyles' Western films.
 In 1969, he portrayed Budd Blake in the episode "Panic" of Bracken's World.
 That same year, he played John Harris in the episode "Log 102: We Can't Just Walk Away From It" of Adam 12.
 Brady was cast as a corrupt US sergeant serving overseas in the film, $ (1971).
 In 1973, he was cast as Davey Collier in "No Stone Unturned" of Banacek.
 On December 5, 1974, Brady guest-starred in the season-one Movin' On TV episode "High Rollers" as a Vegas pit boss.
 From 1975 to 1977, Brady had the recurring role of Vinnie in 16 episodes of Police Story.

 On February 15, 1977, he appeared as Shirley Feeney's father, Jack Feeney, in the episode "Buddy, Can You Spare a Father?" on ABC's Laverne & Shirley.
 Though he had turned down the role of Archie Bunker on All in the Family, Brady appeared as Joe Foley on four episodes in 1976.
 He appeared five times on The Rockford Files.
 In 1977, he portrayed Lou Caruso in "Caruso's Way" of Welcome Back, Kotter, and appeared as Matt Zaleski in the TV miniseries Wheels the following year.

 Brady portrayed Capt.
 Scofield, in the 1981 made-for-TV film McClain's Law.
 In 1983, Brady portrayed Alex Kidd in "Shadow of Sam Penny" on Simon and Simon.
 Brady's last film acting role was as Sheriff Frank Reilly in the 1984 film Gremlins.

+Personal life

+He was in a relationship with actress and dancer Gwen Verdon.